Advice on Using Design Professionals for a Quality Report

 Look for a good fit between what you need and the designer’s interests.
 Contractors should show interest in creating reader-friendly formats and welcome the challenge of using feedback from consumer testing to make sure the design is working well.

 If you find yourself feeling intimidated, be wary.
-Whether it’s print or Web, good design results from give and take.
+Good design results from give and take.
 Look for contractors who will explain design and database issues and options in a way you can understand, instead of overwhelming you with technical talk.

 Keeping Your Design Team Focused on Report Users' Interests and Needs